pablorc/git-helpers/README.md

 # git-helpers

-A simple library of custom commands to git
+A simple library of ig tcustom commands

 ## Commands